 I know a lot of people who don’t buy anything online because they don’t trust anything on the internet.
 That is, apart from Facebook, Gmail, Outlook, Twitter, Instagram, Snapchat, LinkedIn, bank apps, Google Maps, Waze, Shazam, all the mobile games, their iPhones and Android phones, and many other apps.
 I’m not judging, we all saw what Facebook’s been doing.

-Damn, that’s a long intro to just tell you about my top five favourite online shopping platforms in Malaysia for everything other than groceries (you can get your groceries on some of the more general sites like Lazada, though).
-Anyway, the background story usually works for characters in movies, and I think it’ll work here too.
+Here are our top five favourite online shopping platforms in Malaysia for everything other than groceries (you can get your groceries on some of the more general sites like Lazada, though).

 Your preferred method of dealing here should be Cash on Delivery (COD); you agree on a meeting venue and time with the seller (choose malls or places with people), get there and inspect the item, pay for it and go home happy if it’s what you want.
 Only available on the web.
 You can access it on the web browser on your mobile devices, however.